MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/deploy/upgrade-how-to-promote-a-secondary-management-server-in-a-lab-environment.md

 ---
-title: How to Promote a Secondary Management Server in a Lab Environment
+title: Promote a secondary management server in a lab environment
+description: You need to promote a secondary management server in a lab environment before you upgrade.
-manager: cfreeman
+manager: carmonm
 ms.custom: na
 ms.prod: system-center-2016
 author: bandersmsft